The-Philomath/LearningCurve/Articles/Debugging/VisualStudio_CRTDBG.md

 ## About
 This article is an overview of using debugging in Visual studio using CRT(C Run-Time) library APIs.
-Make sure that code is in compiled in debug mode
+Make sure that code is compiled in debug mode

 ------
 ```cpp